 Starting your career as a QA Specialist/Officer/Associate involves assisting with quality checks, running tests, and maintaining records to ensure products or services meet quality standards.
 With a bachelor's degree in a relevant field, attention to detail, and effective communication skills, you will be ready for entry-level QA positions.

 Salaries typically range from $74,612 to $93,400 annually, with opportunities in major cities like New York, San Francisco, and Chicago.
-It is a foundational role where you learn the basics of Quality Assurance, setting the stage for future career growth in the field.
+This foundational role allows you to learn the basics of Quality Assurance, setting the stage for future career growth.

 Senior Specialist